 How Much Do Breast Implants Cost With IDEAL IMPLANT Structured Breast Implants?

 The IDEAL IMPLANT Structured Breast Implant is often compared to silicone gel breast implants because they both offer beautiful, natural looking results.
 But, beyond the aesthetic comparisons, the IDEAL IMPLANT Structured Breast Implant and silicone gel breast implants are very different.
 The IDEAL IMPLANT Structured Breast Implant is filled with saline for a woman’s peace of mind.
 Saline is naturally absorbed by the body in case of a rupture, and a rupture can be easily detected by simply looking at the breasts.
 Without silicone gel inside there is no need for repeated MRIs and no anxiety about silent ruptures.
-The risk of complications such as rupture and capsular contracture are also much lower with the IDEAL IMPLANT.
+The risk of complications such as rupture and capsular contracture are also much lower with the IDEAL IMPLANT based on clinical trial results at 8 years.
 That means the cost of your primary breast augmentation is likely the only cost you need to consider when asking how much do breast implants cost.

 How to Choose Breast Implants